joinpursuit/arrays_and_object_assignment/object_assignment.md

  let cat = {
    genus: 'Felis',
    species: 'Catus'

 }
 ```
+console.log(cat.species);

 2. Add a color quality to the cat from the previous question.

+colour: 'Black'

 3. How do you check if our cat object has the propery texture?

+console.log(cat.texture)
+//if anything is consoled then there is texture

 4. Loop through the following object and log all of directors.
 ``` js
 let films = [